 Wisconsin Fence Laws: A Practical Guide (2026)

-Overview: Wisconsin fence laws are primarily governed by Chapter 90 of the Wisconsin Statutes and Section 844.10, which prohibits spite fences.
+At a Glance: Wisconsin fence laws are primarily governed by Chapter 90 of the Wisconsin Statutes and Section 844.10, which prohibits spite fences.
 When either adjoining property is used for farming or grazing, both neighbors share equal responsibility for building and maintaining the boundary fenceโregardless of who owns livestock.
-This equal-share rule often surprises new landowners who assume fences are optional.

 - Right-Hand Rule: When facing your neighbor’s property, you maintain the right half of the fence line (Section 90.07).